Juligs/Juligs/PersonalProjects/README.md

  <p/>
 <p align="center"> An infinite platform game inspired by the famous "Doodle Jump" game.
 Developed in JavaScript using Canvas, CSS and bootstrap.</p>
 <hr>
+<h2> Coming soon 👩‍💻 👩‍💻 🏗️ </h2>

+<p align="center"> My teammate Catalina Sabogal and I are currently building and designing an e-commerce platform aimed at businesses looking to buy wholesale products of all types.
+Our platform, named Appura, is being developed using TypeScript, HTML, JavaScript, and React, and is being designed using CSS and Tailwind CSS. </p>